Comma0101/holm-school/02-How-To-Be-A-Not-Rich-Computer-Scientist.md

 ### Coursera [http://coursera.org](http://coursera.org)

 For-profit MOOC platform.
 They have a good grasp on what's possible through a MOOC and don't usually make overly grand promises on the potential of their classes in getting you a job.
-They're also classy enough to offer their certification courses for free to audit and not hiding them behind a paywall.</p>
+They're also classy enough to offer their certification courses for free to audit and not hiding them behind a paywall.

 ### edX [http://edx.org](http://edx.org)